 Optional: You can edit the profile's settings before you start the installation process.

-The License Confirmation Window pops up.
+After a moment, the License Confirmation Window pops up.
 Make sure to read the License Agreements before you accept and proceed.
 After you accept the terms, the Launcher downloads the profile, installs it, and starts Eclipse.

 Once Eclipse has opened, the workspace will be set up.
 In the meantime you can: